-Nearly 25,000 email addresses and passwords allegedly from NIH, WHO and Gates Foundation are dumped online
+Nearly 25,000 email addresses and passwords allegedly from NIH, WHO, Gates Foundation and others are dumped online

+The risk of new intrusions from the publication of email addresses and passwords is hard to measure because government and business organizations often use multi-factor authentication, which requires a temporary code or a physical token to access a computer system — even when an attacker has a valid password.
+U.S. government agencies use multi-factor authentication widely, though not universally, with the most sensitive computer systems most likely to have this extra layer of protection against intruders, say people familiar with federal information technology guidelines.

-The lists, whose origins are unclear, first appear to have been posted to 4chan, a message board notorious for its hateful and extreme political commentary, and later to Pastebin, a text storage site, Twitter and to far-right extremist channels on Telegram, a messaging app.
+The lists of user credentials, whose origins are unclear, appear to have first been posted to Pastebin, a text storage site.
+A link to that material was then posted to 4chan, a message board notorious for its hateful and extreme political commentary, and later to Twitter and far-right extremist channels on Telegram, a messaging app.

 “Neo-Nazis and white supremacists capitalized on the lists and published them aggressively across their venues,” said Rita Katz, SITE’s executive director.
 “Using the data, far-right extremists were calling for a harassment campaign while sharing conspiracy theories about the coronavirus pandemic.
-The distribution of these alleged email credentials were just another part of a months-long initiative across the far-right to weaponize the covid-19 pandemic.”
+The distribution of these alleged email credentials were just another part of a months-long initiative across the far right to weaponize the covid-19 pandemic.”

-The report by SITE, based in Bethesda, Md., said the largest group of alleged emails and passwords was from NIH, with 9,938 found on lists posted online.
+The report by SITE, based in Bethesda, Md., said the largest group of alleged emails and passwords was from the NIH, with 9,938 found on lists posted online.
 The Centers for Disease Control and Prevention had the second-highest number, with 6,857.
 The World Bank had 5,120.
-The list of WHO addresses and passwords totaled 2,732.
+The list of WHO addresses and passwords totaled 2,732, according to SITE’s report.

 Smaller numbers of entries were listed for the Gates Foundation, a private philanthropic group whose co-founder, Microsoft co-founder Bill Gates, last week announced $150 million in new funding to combat the pandemic.
 Also targeted was the Wuhan Institute of Virology, a Chinese research center in the city where the pandemic began that has been accused of a role in triggering the outbreak.

+The NIH issued a statement Wednesday saying, “We are always working to ensure optimal cyber safety and security for NIH and take appropriate action to address threats or concerns.
+We do not comment on specific cybersecurity matters, as such information could be used to undertake malicious activities.”

+NIH and other affected institutions declined to say whether they use multi-factor authentication, but current and former employees said that such protections had become routine within federal agencies.

-The NIH, CDC, WHO and the World Bank did not immediately reply to requests for comment Tuesday evening.
+The World Bank declined to comment.
 The Gates Foundation said in a statement, “We are monitoring the situation in line with our data security practices.
 We don’t currently have an indication of a data breach at the foundation.”

+WHO confirmed the incident in a statement Wednesday that cited a higher number of exposed credentials, 6,835, than had been reported by SITE.
+But WHO said only 457 of those were active and valid, and none of those were compromised.
+“As a precaution, passwords have now been reset for the 457 users whose email addresses were exposed,” the WHO statement said.

+The CDC said in a statement on Friday, “CDC is committed to strong information safety programs and appropriately monitors all systems.
+For security reasons, we do not comment on specific cybersecurity matters.”

 The FBI declined to comment.